Shadi Petosky: Career

 Petosky was a computer programmer before meeting Zander Cannon and helping Cannon to co-publish The Replacement God.
 With Cannon and Kevin Cannon, Petosky formed the comic art studio Big Time Attic in late 2004.
 The three illustrated the graphic novel Bone Sharps, Cowboys, and Thunder Lizards for science writer Jim Ottaviani.

 In January 2007, Petosky and Vincent "King Mini" Stall, along with the employees of Big Time Attic, formed a "convergence media" studio called Puny Entertainment, half of which was bought by Chris Hardwick in 2015.
 The studio went defunct around a decade later.
 In 2016, Petosky stated that creating Puny Entertainment was her only option if she wanted to do "creative work."
 Shadi was later described as the "cofounder and creative director" of PUNY.

-In the years that followed, Petosky and Stall created video games and animation for Cartoon Network and created animation for the Nickelodeon/Nick Jr. television show Yo Gabba Gabba!.
+In the years that followed, Petosky and Stall created video games and animation for Cartoon Network and created animation for the Nickelodeon/Nick Jr. Channel television show Yo Gabba Gabba!.
 While acting as an animation supervisor on the show, she was "introduced to opportunities in kids’ animation."
 She later described how animation came as a surprise after doing it on Yo Gabba Gabba!
 When she worked on Mystery Science Theater 3000 in 2007, Petosky talked about the financial cost of the show.
 She stated that she suspected that the show had problem generating revenue, selling t-shirts, post-it notes, and mouse pads to pay for the show's production because fans did not like the poorly designed and written animated characters.